kiwi0fruit/knitty/docs/knitty.md

 ...
 ```

 Also you can specify Knitty settings: `# %% {python, echo=False}`.
-If no settings specified or no language specified - `# %% {echo=False}` - then the language would be the one specified in `knitty:` > `language:` metadata (see above), or the file extension, or Markdown (the last one depends on where there are block comments at the next line or not - see the next paragraph).
+If no settings specified or no language specified - `# %% {echo=False}` - then the language would be the one specified in `knitty-lang` metadata field (see above), or the file extension, or Markdown (the last one depends on where there are block comments at the next line or not - see the next paragraph).

 ## 1.5 Other languages in code cells mode

 You can insert code cells of other languages to the **.py** file with python main language: for example via `# %% {r}` or `# %% {markdown}` (actually this can be done with any language file not only Python).
 They optionally may be put inside block comments.
-In order to automatically remove such comments first you should specify block comments settings either in `knitty:` > `comments:` yaml in the document itself or in `--yaml` option of `pre-knitty` CLI (see previous section).
+In order to automatically remove such comments first you should specify block comments settings either in `comments-map` yaml metadata field in the document itself or in `--yaml` option of `pre-knitty` CLI (see previous section).

 And ror example for Python to put code cell into block comments you need: